Displaying Negative Numbers in Parentheses – Excel

 Positive value;Negative value;Zero;Text

-You also need to specify how the number will be returned.
+You also need to specify how the number will be displayed.
+And there is 2 symbols for the numbers

-• Use 0 to display number or 0 if empty
+• Use # to display the numbers except the 0 if not necessary

 For instance, if you have the number 123